pallets-eco/flask-security/docs/configuration.rst

     Sets the subject for the change email confirmation email.

     Default: ``_("Confirm your new email address")``.
+.. py:data:: SECURITY_CHANGE_EMAIL_EMAIL_TEMPLATE

+    Specifies the path to the template for the change email email instructions.

+    Default: ``"change_email_instructions"``.

+    .. versionadded:: 5.9.0
 .. py:data:: SECURITY_CHANGE_EMAIL_TEMPLATE

     Specifies the path to the template for the change email page.